Residue Treatment

 Fly ash washing

-If fly ash is collected separately from bottom ash and flue gas cleaning residues, two different methods may be applied to remove or immobilise fly ash contaminants:
+If fly ash is collected separately from bottom ash and flue gas cleaning residues, two different methods may be applied to remove or immobilise heavy metals from fly ash:

 Acidic fly ash washing

-This process is an ideal combination of two flue gas cleaning residues: Acidic fly ash washing uses acidic scrubber blowdown to wash out the heavy metals from fly ash.
+Acidic fly ash washing uses acidic scrubber blowdown to wash out the heavy metals from fly ash.
 Heavy metals can be recovered in the effluent treatment stage and recycled.
+After that, the fly ash can be landfilled together with the bottom ash.

 Neutral fly ash washing